-Failure to evenly distribute the combination of passengers and additional gear brought on-board can result in loss of control of the boat, swamping and sinking, and other adverse effects.
+Failure to evenly distribute the combination of passengers and additional gear brought on-board can result in loss of control of the boat, swamping and sinking, and causing other adverse effects.
 Never exceed the boat capacity, paying particular attention to limits in bow seating.
-This can result in serious injury or death.
+Failure to pay on-going attention to this can result in serious injury or death.